 Entropy (usual symbol S) is also sometimes referred to as the law of entropy or as the second law of thermodynamics.
-In any system, the measure of this disorganization or disorder is called entropy.
+In any system, the measure of this disorganisation or disorder is called entropy.
 The more ordered energy is, the more available it is to do useful work; this happens in a system when entropy is at a minimum.
-The first statement of the second law of thermodynamics was enhanced by Clausius in 1865 as “entropy always increases in a closed system.”
+Clausius enhanced the first statement of the second law of thermodynamics in 1865 as “entropy always increases in a closed system.”
 In other words, other energies in an isolated (i.e., closed) system will change toward heat and disorder.
 In the second Law of thermodynamics states that for a chemical process to be spontaneous, there must be an increase in entropy.